We use cookies to improve our service. Learn more.

 • Use the Glide API to add rows to your Big Table.

 • Create an Action to add a row to your Big Table based on a user interaction.
-This action could also remove the row from the primary data source, if desired.
+You could also set this action to remove the row from the primary data source.

 Audit Logs

-If your project has many users and you’d like to keep track of their actions while they interact with your project, you can create an audit log.
+If your app has many users and you’d like to keep track of their actions while they interact with your app, you can create an audit log.
 Everything from button clicks to form submissions can be incorporated into a custom audit log using an Add Row action.

 Configure a Big Table as an Audit Log

-If you have an existing action in your project, you can update it to include an Add Row action.
-This row can be added to your Big Table, which can include values such as the current user’s email address, a timestamp of the interaction, and values from the current screen to provide a detailed record of each time the action is performed.
+If you have an existing action in your app, you can update it to include an Add Row action.
+This row can be added to your Big Table, which can include values such as the user’s email address, a timestamp of the interaction, and values from the screen the user is viewing to provide a detailed record of each time the action is performed.

 Historical Archive